Code-Institute-Submissions/balennouri-pp4/README.md

 ## Bugs

+All of these bugs can be found on the kanban board [here.](https://github.com/users/balennouri/projects/5)

 ### Known Bugs

 * This known bugs is something that would be annoying for a user or a buyer because it takes some extra seconds.